 Noteworthy non-domestic Buildings in Sawston are generally of public or industrial origin.
-As well as the Grade 1 Listed church and Hall these include the former Hutchings and Harding Tannery (Fig 31); the Victorian former school and the adjacent former Printworks building built in 1900 (Fig 30); the Victorian former Free Church (Fig 32) and the Village College (Fig 33).
+As well as the Grade 1 Listed church and Hall these include the former Hutchings and Harding Tannery (Fig 23); the Victorian former school and the adjacent former Printworks building built in 1900 (Fig 22); the Victorian former Methodist Church (Fig 24) and the Village College (Fig 25).
 These are larger in massing, footprint and scale than the domestic properties in the village and exhibit a broad range of materials and styles:

-- red and buff bricks - · flint and stone facings - timber weatherboarding and louvres - both refined and utilitarian detail including ridge lines, chimneys and spires - window openings of large scale and expression - slate and clay tiles and pantiles for roofs
+- red and buff bricks - flint and stone facings - · timber weatherboarding and louvres - both refined and utilitarian detail including ridge lines, chimneys and spires - · window openings of large scale and expression - slate and clay tiles and pantiles for roofs

-The Hutchings and Harding Tannery Buildings, a number of which are Grade II and Grade II should be preserved where viable options for conversion can be found.
+The Hutchings and Harding Tannery Buildings, a number of which are Grade II and Grade II\ should be preserved, some are already at risk.
 These represent an opportunity for the village to conserve a strong characteristic element at its heart.
 Other former tannery buildings to the south of the village have been successfully renovated as commercial properties within a larger business park.

-Beyond the domestic terraces and more recent housing stock already discussed there are a number of significant, often listed, properties: the Regency style Brooklands House (Fig 36), historic properties on and behind the High Street including the Georgian Challis House (Fig 38), a rare 3 -storey property for Sawston, and a number of timber framed very early dwellings (Fig 35).
+Beyond the domestic terraces and more recent housing stock already discussed there are a number of significant, often listed, properties: the Regency style Brooklands House (Fig 28), historic properties on and behind the High Street including the Georgian Challis House (Fig 30), a rare 3 -storey property for Sawston, and a number of timber framed very early dwellings (Fig 27).

-- · red and buff bricks with lime mortar
+- red and buff bricks with lime mortar

-- saw tooth brick details
+- · saw tooth brick details

 - timber frames

-- painted brick and render
+- · painted brick and render

 - · black pitch painted and brick plinths

 - · clay and slate roof tiles

 - multiple roof forms, eaves levels and pitches